NicolasStefaniak/easieR/README.md

 # Presentation of easieR (English/French below)

-easieR is R metapckage.
+easieR is R metapackage.
 The aim is to provide a GUI able to perform classical statistical analyses.
 However, easieR is more flexible than most R GUI given that it can also be used directly in command line : each individual function can be used either with a GUI or with command line.
 Moreover, there are a lot of possibilities with R, but each author print their results differently, which might cause discomfort to beginners. easieR avoid this problem by providing a nice (Rmarkdown) standard presentation for all the analyses. easieR can progress quite quickly since the functions is based on the functions developed in other R packages.

 Concerning the presentation, easieR systematically prints : descriptive statistics, assumptions, the main analysis, and effect sizes.
 For each analysis, it is possible to obtain less common analyses (e.g., Wilcox test instead of t test) and identify and remove these outliers automatically.
 This approach aims to increase robustness of analyses and improve replication of results.